gallantries/video-library/docs/events/mtb-ngs/course.md

   Asynchronous; all training sessions are pre-recorded and provided in advance.

-support: "**Live support in Slack** ([invite link](https://join.slack.com/t/gtnsmrgsbord/shared_invite/zt-x7vinbs1-BA~Kht6N86JBhDq0uTIVdQ), channel: [#event-mtb-ngs](https://gtnsmrgsbord.slack.com/channels/event-mtb-ngs)), in which experts will answer questions on a peer-to-peer basis. **Real-Time Q&A sessions**  See the schedule below to know when you can join us live![Zoom Link] (https://swisstph.zoom.us/j/84656236451) "
+support: "**Live support in Slack** ([invite link](https://join.slack.com/t/gtnsmrgsbord/shared_invite/zt-x7vinbs1-BA~Kht6N86JBhDq0uTIVdQ), channel: [#event-mtb-ngs](https://gtnsmrgsbord.slack.com/channels/event-mtb-ngs)), in which experts will answer questions on a peer-to-peer basis. **Real-Time Q&A sessions**  See the schedule below to know when you can join us live!
+[Zoom Link](https://swisstph.zoom.us/j/84656236451)"

 practical: